 In other words, if your notifications are too frequent and are used to beg users to use your app, you'd be better off not using any notifications in the first place.

 If you're thinking about condensing the ten notifications you would've sent into a single, text-dense notification, don't.
 This is almost as bad as bombarding users with notifications and is a good way to get a user to turn off their push notifications, which can reduce your app engagement by half.

 Long-form notifications are usually sent in an attempt to substitute a newsletter, to teach users how to use a new feature, or to otherwise communicate with the user.
 Although push notifications are technically for communicating with users, it's a more subtle form of communication than email.
 Save your long messages for in-app interactions and use your push notifications to encourage those interactions.

 With the do's and don'ts of push notifications out of the way, you should have at least a few ideas in mind of what you might use push notifications for.
-To keep those juices flowing, we've curated a handful of creative ways to use push notifications that you can use to maximize your engagement and personalize an important part of your app experience.
+To keep those juices flowing, we've curated a handful of push notifiaction examples and creative ways to use them that you can use to maximize your engagement and personalize an important part of your app experience.